-Within 21 days after a case has been referred for Neutral Evaluation, the State Courts Centre for Dispute Resolution will schedule a preliminary conference between a Judge and the parties' lawyers.
+Within 21 days after a case has been referred for Neutral Evaluation, the State Courts' Court Dispute Resolution Cluster (CDRC) will schedule a preliminary conference between a Judge and the parties' lawyers.
 At this conference, the Judge will discuss with the lawyers the following matters:

 Once the Neutral Evaluation hearing date has been fixed, your lawyers must submit a concise opening statement setting out your claim and attaching all the key documentary evidence that you intend to rely on at the hearing.
 This must be done no later than two (2) working days before the hearing.

 Who needs to be present at the Neutral Evaluation?

 The parties and their lawyers should attend the hearing.
 The factual and expert witnesses whose identities are confirmed and agreed upon at the Preliminary Conference should attend the hearing.